Board & Staff

 Elissa Garr, Director, President and Secretary

 Ms. Garr began her career in the office of Senator Harrison Williams on the staff of the Labor and Public Welfare committee and then spent seven years in the General Counsel’s office of the Federal Election Commission as Docket Coordinator.
 Ms. Garr took ten years off to raise her two children and then began to teach Kindergarten, First and Second Grade at a Washington area private school.
-In 2009 Ms. Garr became the office manager of the law firm of Oldaker, Belair and Wittie, later the Oldaker Law Group in Washington, DC.
+Ms. Garr became the office manager of the law firm of Oldaker, Belair and Wittie, later the Oldaker Law Group in Washington, DC.
 Ms. Garr joined the board of First Star in 2008 and assumed the position of volunteer part time Executive Director in 2010 and assumed the position of full time volunteer Executive Director in 2012.
+In 2016 Ms. Garr resigned from her position at First Star and became the President of the First Star Institute.

 I. Richard Garr, Director

-Mr. Garr, JD, was director of Neuralstem, Inc. from 1996 - 2016 and was its Chief Financial Officer until May 2015 and Chief Executive Officer, President and general counsel until February of 2016.
 Mr. Garr was previously an attorney with Beli, Weil & Jacobs, the B&G Companies, and Circle Management Companies.
 Mr. Garr is a graduate of Drew University (1976) and the Columbus School of Law, The Catholic University of America (1979).
-Additionally, he was a founder and board member of the First Star, a children's charity focused on abused children's issues; a founder of The Starlight Foundation Mid-Atlantic chapter, which focuses on helping seriously ill children; and is a past Honorary Chairman of the Brain Tumor Society.
+Additionally, he was a founder and board member of the First Star, a national children's charity focused on abused children's issues; a founder of The Starlight Foundation Mid-Atlantic chapter, which focuses on helping seriously ill children; and is a past Honorary Chairman of the Brain Tumor Society.

 Damian Miller, Director